Gallitzin Tunnels: Construction

 The second tunnel, the southernmost of the bores, was constructed by the Commonwealth of Pennsylvania from 1852 to 1855 as part of the New Portage Railroad (NPRR).
-In 1857, the PRR bought the New Portage Railroad from the Commonwealth, and appropriated the "Allegheny" name for its "Summit" tunnel.
+In 1857, the Pennsylvania Railroad bought the New Portage Railroad from the Commonwealth, and appropriated the "Allegheny" name for its "Summit" tunnel.
 The PRR took the New Portage Tunnel out of service shortly thereafter.
 In the 1890s, it was expanded to two tracks and used as the primary route for eastbound traffic.

 The third tunnel, the Gallitzin Tunnel, was begun in 1902 and opened in 1904 immediately to the north of the Allegheny Tunnel.

 Later history

 In the early 1990s, Conrail (with money from the Commonwealth of Pennsylvania) enlarged the Allegheny and New Portage Tunnels to accommodate double-stack container on flatcar (COFC) trains.
-The New Portage Tunnel was opened for eastbound COFC traffic in 1993.
+Work was done on the tunnels sequentially, starting with the Portage Tunnel followed by the Allegheny Tunnel.
+The Portage Tunnel was opened for eastbound traffic in 1993.
 The Allegheny Tunnel was enlarged from its original 1854 cross-section to contain two tracks that could be used for double-stack rail transport in either direction.
 The work was completed in September 1995, and the Gallitzin Tunnel (which was not enlarged) was taken out of service.

 Amtrak's Pennsylvanian trains travel through the tunnel.